Vereekeld/LastFM-Discord-RPC/README.md

 2. Enter your Email or phone number and password.
 3. After logging in, select the Gear Icon (**User Settings**) on the lower-left corner of Discord.
 4. Go to **User Settings > Profiles > About Me**.
-5. Right-click in the About Me text-box and select **Inspect**
+5. Right-click in the About Me text-box and select **Inspect**.
 6. A panel opens in your browser:<br/>
-     * For Microsoft Edge, select Network Icon.<br/>
+     * For Microsoft Edge, select Network icon.<br/>
      * For Google Chrome and FireFox, select Network tab.</br>
 8. Edit your bio and select **Save Changes**.
-9. A event called "Profile" should now be in the network section, right click it and copy as cCurl (Bash)
+9. A event called "Profile" should now be in the network section, right click it and copy as cCurl (Bash).
 10. Paste it into https://curlconverter.com/python/
 11. Open lyricsBoy.py and paste the output of curlconverter into the cookies and headers section